OpaceDigitalAgency/star-trek/PROGRESS.md

   3. Search box doesn't work due to incorrect selector (h3 > a > span structure issue)
   4. Rank dropdown is mislabeled and non-functional
 - Examined source code in stapiService.js and characters/index.astro

+## 2025-04-17 (continued)

+- Investigated issue with blank character images on production site.
+- Root cause: Production build does not always have access to enriched `characters.json` with `wikiImage` fields, so frontend falls back to generic images.
+- Designed and documented a hybrid solution:
+  - Pre-generated cache for important characters.
+  - Netlify function for on-demand enrichment and caching of additional characters.
+- This approach avoids massive build time delays because:
+  - Only a small subset is processed at build time.
+  - The rest is handled on-demand at runtime, distributed across user requests.
+  - Caching ensures subsequent requests are fast.
+- Updated PLANNING.md and TASK.md with new architecture and implementation plan.

 - Confirmed the issues match the triage report:
   - Current implementation only fetches first 100 characters alphabetically
   - Memory Alpha image loop is limited to 20 characters per species